Home > Asia/Middle East > Israel/Palestinian Territories > 9 Day Israel Itinerary: Tel Aviv, Jerusalem & Petra

 Day Seven - A Tour of Bethlehem, Jericho, and the Jordan River

 Day seven of my nine days in Israel was a unique experience as I left the Israeli-controlled portion of the West Bank to visit Bethlehem.
 Bethlehem is located in the Palestinian-controlled portion of the West Bank, where Israeli citizens are banned from entering.
-I felt safe during the entire tour and found the Palestinian people to be helpful and polite.
+I felt safe during the entire tour and found the Palestinian people to be helpful and welcoming.

 Sign Stating Motorists are Entering the Palestinian Territory